ABOUT OUR SCHOOL

 Its advanced technology GAW-1 airfoil and T-tail provide good handling and flight characteristics and give the Tomahawk the feel of a high performance airplane—which is an important consideration when transitioning to larger airplanes.

 It’s an excellent attitude flying airplane and more challenging to fly than most 2 place trainers.
 It makes for a better pilot by requiring and developing more precise planning and timing and control and coordination as well as sharper reflexes.

 It’s roomy and comfortable.
 So whether you are tall or short, its seats will adjust for a comfortable fit and its cabin is wide enough to provide the pilot and instructor ample shoulder room and easy cockpit entry and exit.

-All airplane maintenance and repair is done in our own shop with our own mechanics which are dedicated exclusively to the inspection and repair of our company airplanes.
+All airplane maintenance and repair is done in our own shop with our staff of experienced mechanics which are dedicated exclusively to the inspection and repair of our company airplanes.